simpleanalytics/blog/_posts/2019-10-15-how-we-hit-our-30k-annual-recurring-revenue-milestone.md

 To put this success story in perspective: it wasn't all butterflies and rainbows in the last year.
 Points of improvement and feedback pop up everywhere.
 I set up lots of ways to gather feedback:

-Added a link in top navigation, manually tweet a welcome tweet, redirect to feedback page on many pages, a live chat – all thanks to @samilkarahisar, being active on Twitter, a Telegram group with power users, a slack for big features, ...
+Added a link in top navigation, manually tweet a welcome tweet, redirect to feedback page on many pages, a live chat – all thanks to [Şamil Karahisar](https://twitter.com/samilkarahisar), being active on Twitter, a Telegram group with power users, a slack for big features, ...

 <img class="border" src="/images/30k/admin-subscriptions.jpg" alt="">